douglasteeple/RoboND-Perception-Project/README.md

-# RoboND-Perception-Project
-## Project: Perception Pick & Place
+# RoboND-Perception-Project - Perception Pick & Place
 ---

-## The Steps Demonstrated in project_template.py:
+## Steps Demonstrated in project_template.py:

 1. Extracted features and train an SVM model on new objects in `pick_list_*.yaml` in `/pr2_robot/config/`.
 I left the sensor_stick project in the src directory, changed the list of models and extracted HSV color and surface normals histogram features, and saved to models.sav.
 I then reran the svm classifier to create the training set.
 I only got 76% in the cnofusion matrix, but still that proved to be adequate.
 See Excercise 3 below for details.
 2. Created a ROS node and subscribed to the `/pr2/world/points` topic.
 This topic contains noisy point cloud data that is filtered with a statistical output filter.